 - Compensation issues over issuer/agent status and commissions paid

-Mr. Valenti's securities law practice is national scope.
+Mr. Valenti’s securities law practice is national in scope.
 He has represented clients in securities-related arbitration proceedings before FINRA and its predecessors and in civil cases in jurisdictions around the country.
-Articles about Mr. Valenti's cases have appeared in numerous publications, and he had been invited by academic institutions to speak on securities law matters.
+Articles about Mr. Valenti’s cases have appeared in numerous publications, and he had been invited by academic institutions to speak on securities law matters.
 Links to some of the articles in which Mr. Valenti is quoted and cases in which he was involved appear below: